 Pull up pants are specially designed pants that have a built-in absorbent gusset to absorb liquid and allow freedom of movement.
 However, bear in mind that the person you are caring for may feel more comfortable in their own underwear.
 If this is the case, opt for pads or other absorbent products that they can wear with their own underwear.
 By asking them what they’d feel comfortable in and using your own judgment, you can determine whether or not they’d prefer to stick to their own underwear.
 You can purchase a variety of pads to go inside their own underwear if they would feel more comfortable wearing these.

-Do they Leak During the Night?
+Are they Leaking During the Night?

 Leaks during the night are often heavier and require more protection.
 If the person you are caring for normally wears a shaped pad during the day for example, consider another product such as an all in one for use during the night.
 However, make sure they are comfortable in the product.
 People with Dementia can often be scared of drastic change, so ensure you choose a product as similar to their day time product as possible.
 It is also vital to consider the position of their body while sleeping.
 Incontinence products work best when they are firmly pressed to the skin, and some positions can cause the product to shift away from the body.
 Some products fit more secure and closely than others, so ensure you choose a nighttime product that is not too baggy.

 Read more about choosing a nighttime product in our guidance blog.

 Are they Mobile or Immobile?